 What's more, you'll need to check your favorite artists are available on the music streaming platform you're considering signing up for.
 These days you'll find most artists on most platforms, but there are still a few that crop up on some and not others.
 In early 2022, both Neil Young and Joni Mitchell removed their music from Spotify due to the ongoing controversy surrounding The Joe Rogan Experience.
 It's hard to know for sure, but more artists could follow suit.

 Another point is audio quality.
 Over the past year, many of the best music streaming services in this list have ramped up the quality of the tracks they offer, with Apple Music and Amazon Music HD both bringing hi-res audio to their platforms.
-Even Spotify has announced a high-quality offering called Spotify HiFi, but although it promised to deliver this top-tier option by the end of 2021, it still isn't available yet.
+Even Spotify has announced a high-quality offering called Spotify HiFi, but although it promised to deliver this top-tier option by the end of 2021, it still isn't available…

 Even then, there are still differences in terms of how much you pay for CD-quality audio and how many tracks you can listen to that would be audiophile-approved.
 You'll also want to make sure you have a pair of the best headphones or best stereo speakers to make the most of the upgraded sound – oh, and if you're already immersed in Apple's ecosystem with an iPhone, AirPods and HomePod mini, say, Apple Music (with its Lossless and head-tracked Spatial Audio output – all of which can be accessed by Siri) should definitely be your first port of call.

 With that in mind, take a look at our selection of the best music streaming services and bear in mind your top priorities.